carla-simulator/carla/Docs/tuto_G_scenic.md

 __1.__ Set the map parameters and declare the model to be used in the scenario:

 - An `.xodr` file should be set as the value for the [`map`][scenic_map] parameter, this will be used later to generate road network information.
 - The parameter `carla_map` refers to the name of the CARLA map you would like to use in the simulation.
-If this is not defined then the `.xodr` file in `map` will also be used to generate the simulation map.
+If this is defined then Scenic will load all the assets of the map (buildings, trees, etc.), if this is not defined then the [OpenDRIVE standalone mode](adv_opendrive.md) will be used.
 - The model includes all the utilities specific to running scenarios on CARLA.
 This should be defined in all the scripts you want to run on CARLA.

 ```scenic